mahmoudaboghadeer93/Devops-tools/jenkins_as_deployment/README.md

 # deploy Jenkins

-1️⃣ First Deploy EFS-Driver aadd-ons as "[here](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html)."
+1️⃣ First Deploy EFS-Driver add-ons as "[here](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html)."

-2️⃣ Create efs storage (for jenkins) with security group that allow port 2049 for VPC CIDR of k8s as "[here](https://aws.amazon.com/blogs/storage/deploying-jenkins-on-amazon-eks-with-amazon-efs/)."
+2️⃣ - Create efs storage for EKS on AWS (use it for jenkins) with security group that allow port 2049 for VPC CIDR of k8s as "[here](https://aws.amazon.com/blogs/storage/deploying-jenkins-on-amazon-eks-with-amazon-efs/)."

+**OR**

+   - Create NAS storage for ACK on Alibaba cloud (use it for jenkins) for PersistentVolume.

 3️⃣ Create Storage class ,PV, PVC after you changed the "volumeHandle: ID-of-EFS" inside PV.